ilkkanml/TV_Project_Platform/AI_HANDOFF.md

 # AI Handoff

-This file explains how future assistants, coding agents, and new chats should continue the TV Project Platform.
+This file explains how future assistants and coding agents should continue the TV Project Platform.

-It is a project memory file.

 It must be read before making architectural or implementation decisions.